Homemade GF Peanut Butter Balls

 And by the way, I am a label reader, so the first thing I did was turn it around to have a look and check the ingredients, needless to say, many things that I could not even pronounce or didn’t know what they were.
 I don’t have those ingredients in my cupboard.

 When I opened them up, looking at them they look like little round balls of peanut butter in different sizes even shapes.
 And while I must admit, they do taste good, I can’t get past the fact they have so many ingredients I’m not familiar with nor would I find in my house!

-I sprinkled shaved Ghirardelli chocolate before placing in fridge to chill
+I sprinkled shaved Ghirardelli chocolate before placing in the fridge to chill

 Homemade Peanut Butter Balls

 The peanut butter ball recipe I found has just 3 ingredients that make these yummy treats, most cupboards have all three!
-There are plenty more recipes out there thats for sure, with all kinds of additions like powdered sugar, coco and oats but the list goes on.
+There are plenty more recipes out there for sure, with all kinds of additions like powdered sugar, cocoa, and oats but the list goes on.

 Heres the recipe, take a half a cup of peanut butter, half a cup of powdered milk, 1 tablespoon of honey and mix.